 Fall Private Paranormal Tour of the Paoli Battlefield

-Join us on Saturday, October 21st, 2017 from 6:00 pm to 11:00 pm as Laurie Hull and her team from Tri-County Paranormal lead us on a paranormal investigation of the Paoli Battlefield.
+Join us on Saturday, October 21st, 2017 from 6:00 pm to 11:00 pm as Tri-County Paranormal lead us on a paranormal investigation of the Paoli Battlefield.
 This is a private tour and the Paoli Battlefield Historical Park will be CLOSED during the tour to all visitors.

 Food, drink, and bathroom facilities will be provided at the battlefield.
 Please bring along bug spray, flashlights, recorders, cameras, and dress properly for the season.
 We will begin in the sun and end in the dark so please make sure that you bring warm clothing and appropriate footwear as we will be walking through trails in the woods and in grass fields.
 You can also bring a folding chair or folding stool if you can’t stand for long periods of time, but remember that we are going to be at several different locations throughout the battlefield and in the woods.